Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Model, Objectives, and Main Results

-We have a collection of $k$ arms (agents) $\arms$ that are participating in a platform.
+We model the agents participating in a platform as a set of $k$ arms $\arms$\footnote{For simplicity, we assume that $k$ is a constant.}.
 The interaction runs over a collection of rounds from $1,2,\dots, n$ with $n$ being the \emph{horizon}.
-The platform operator (principal) would like to obtain top level performance from the arms while the arms would like to be pulled (selected) as many times as possible while spending as little effort as possible to improve their eventual payoff.
-Now we go through the details of the model.
+The principal (algorithm) would like to obtain top level performance from the arms while the arms would like to be pulled (selected) as many times as possible while spending as little effort as possible on improving their performance.

-\paragraph{\textbf{Reward Modification Model:}} In a given round $t$ an arm $I_t$ is pulled and a reward $r_{I_t}(t)$ is sampled from the static distribution $\Dist_{\armt}$ whose mean is $\mu_{\armt}$.
-After seeing the reward, arm $I_t$ can modify the reward by adding a deterministic value of effort $c_{I_t}(t)$ leading to the final reward $\Tilde{r}_{I_t}(t)=r_{I_t}(t)+c_{I_t}(t)$.
-Note that the reward observed by the bandit algorithm (principal) is only $\Tilde{r}_{I_t}(t)$.
+\paragraph{\textbf{Reward Modification:}} At round $t$, the algorithm chooses/pulls an arm (agent) $I_t$ and a reward $r_{I_t}(t) \in [0,1]$ is sampled from the static distribution $\Dist_{\armt}$ whose mean is $\mu_{\armt}$.
+After seeing the reward, arm $I_t$ can modify the reward by adding a value of effort $c_{I_t}(t)$ leading to the final reward $\Tilde{r}_{I_t}(t)=r_{I_t}(t)+c_{I_t}(t)$.
+Note that the algorithm only observes the reward $\Tilde{r}_{I_t}(t)$.
 If $c_{I_t}(t) \ge 0$, then the reward is improved whereas if $c_{I_t}(t) < 0$ then the reward is degraded.
 Clearly, $c_{I_t}(t) < 0$ implies that arm $I_t$ has absorbed (a part of) its reward.
-In practice, a worker in online labor markets may intentionally worsen his performance\footnote{For example, a worker may choose not to spend his time actually completing the task or doing it well and would instead submit the task even if his work is of low quality. }.
-In the paragraph below we will see that exerting effort ($c_{I_t}(t) > 0$) decreases the utility for agent $i$ whereas absorbing the reward ($c_{I_t}(t) < 0$) increases it according to our model.
-Note that we always have $1-r_{I_t}(t) \ge c_{I_t}(t) \ge -r_{I_t}(t)$.
+Reward absorption is used to model the fact that in online labor markets a worker may intentionally worsen his performance\footnote{I.e., the worker may submit a low quality or even random output on the task to minimize the cost and time spent on it.
+Note that low quality output is often found in online labor markets, see for example \cite{ipeirotis2010quality,wais2010towards}. }.
+Note that since we assume a setting where all realized and modified rewards are in $[0,1]$ then we always have $1-r_{I_t}(t) \ge c_{I_t}(t) \ge -r_{I_t}(t)$.
 We refer to the total effort spent by arm $i$ up to and including a given round $t$ by $\toteffort{i}(t)=\sum_{s=1}^t c_i(s)$.
 Given agent $i$ her strategy $S_i$ amounts to the values of $c_i(t)$ she chooses whenever she is pulled.
+Note that the agent's ability to modify the reward after seeing the realization gives the agent more control and follows related previous work such as \cite{feng2020intrinsic,braverman2019multiarmed}.

 \paragraph{\textbf{Utility:}} First, we denote the number of pulls arm $i$ receives up to and including round $t$ by $\totpulls{i}(t)$.
 Since the arm would like to be pulled more and spend as little cost as possible.
-A natural choice for the utility is the following:
+A natural form for the utility is the following: